-Here is a fact that requires neither interpretation nor ideology to understand, that sits in the public record of the United States government like a confession no one has been forced to make, and that should trouble every American who has ever spoken the word “justice” without irony.
+Here is a fact that needs no interpretation and no ideology to understand.
+It sits in the public record of the United States government like a confession no one has been forced to make.
+It should trouble every American who has ever spoken the word “justice” without irony.

-Black men in federal court receive sentences that are approximately 19.1% longer than those imposed on white men who have been convicted of the same crimes, with the same criminal histories, under the same sentencing guidelines (U.S. Sentencing Commission, Demographic Differences in Sentencing: An Update to the 2012 Booker Report, 2017).
+Black men in federal court receive sentences roughly 19.1% longer than those given to white men convicted of the same crimes, with the same criminal histories, under the same sentencing guidelines (U.S. Sentencing Commission, Demographic Differences in Sentencing — An Update to the 2012 Booker Report, 2017).
 This is not the finding of an advocacy group.
-It is not the conclusion of a polemicist.
-It is the finding of the independent agency within the judicial branch that Congress created specifically to study federal sentencing practices.
+It is not a pundit’s conclusion.
+It is the finding of the independent agency within the judicial branch that Congress created to study federal sentencing.

 The method matters.
 The Commission controlled for offense type.
 It controlled for criminal history category.
-It controlled for weapon involvement, drug quantity, the defendant’s role in the offense, whether a plea agreement was reached, the district in which the case was prosecuted, and dozens of other legally relevant variables.
-After every factor that should legitimately influence a sentence had been accounted for, a 19.1% gap remained.
+It accounted for weapon involvement, drug quantity, the defendant’s role in the offense, whether a plea deal was reached, the district where the case was tried, and dozens of other legally relevant factors.
+After every variable that should fairly shape a sentence had been stripped away, a 19.1% gap remained.

-That gap is not a statistical artifact.
-It is the documented, measured, federally certified residue of something that has no legitimate place in a system that claims to deliver equal justice under law.
+That gap is not a statistical fluke.
+It is the documented, measured, federally certified residue of something that has no place in a system that claims to deliver equal justice under law.

 Black men in federal court receive sentences 19.1% longer than white men for the same crimes, with the same records, under the same rules.
 The Commission controlled for every legally relevant variable.
 The gap persisted.